 Insulin resistance in women with PCOS has links to postprandial thermogenesis – heat production that takes place due to metabolism.
 When you have increased insulin resistance, you will notice a higher craving for sweets and carbs.
 Insulin resistance slows this down, causing weight gain and emotional issues like mood swings in women.
 When a woman suffers from PCOS and insulin resistance, they generally find it difficult to lose weight.
 It is far easier for someone without PCOS to lose weight than for those with PCOS.

 Managing Insulin Resistance

 Learning how to manage your PCOS symptoms is vital to achieving better health and improving your quality of life.
 The best way to regulate your insulin is through your diet.
 You should eat every couple of hours to keep your blood glucose levels stable.
 When you have PCOS, fasting is not the best option for you.
 Also, go for whole foods like vegetables, fruits, and healthy fats like avocado, nuts, and more.
 You should also read the food label of every food you buy and avoid foods with refined carbohydrates.

 Sticking to whole grains is also an excellent choice for women who suffer with PCOS.
 It is a healthier choice than white bread, cookies, or crackers.
 Although there will be a craving for sweets, control your sugar level as it helps to improve insulin resistance.
 Eating dates can help curb sugar cravings.
 Also, stay away from sugary drinks and foods with added sugar.
 These tips will help you minimize and manage insulin resistance irrespective of your condition.

-Testing for Insulin Resistance & PCOS
+Insulin Resistance & PCOS

 Sign up for our newsletter to get the updates on new products, discounts, tips, and more!